The strong Fe K line and spin of the black-hole X-ray binary MAXI J1631-479: Discussion

+On the other hand, {\tt slimbh} spectra depend on the Eddington ratio, based on the slim disk model.
+Furthermore, they include the radiative transfer calculations of \citet{Davis05, Davis06} as implemented in the {\tt bhspec} model\footnote{\url{https://heasarc.gsfc.nasa.gov/docs/software/xspec/models/bhspec.html}}.
+Those explicitly depend on both the mass and the Eddington ratio.
+This breaks the degeneracy present in {\tt kerrbb} and allows us to estimate the mass and distance.

+Our results confirm the model dependence of the fitted spins of BH XRBs, as shown using different methods (see \citealt{Zdziarski25a, Zdziarski26}).
+Here, we obtained $a_*= -0.40^{+0.15}_{-0.23}$ using {\tt kerrbb} and reflection and $a_*= 0.86^{+0.03}_{-0.03}$ using {\tt slimbh} and reflection.
+At the same time, both results differ from the three previous measurements, yielding $a_*>0.94$ using the reflection method alone.
+Retrograde accretion in a BH XRB is possible but rare.
+Outside dense clusters, it requires a BH spin reversal after its formation. \citet{Zdziarski25a} reviewed four published claims of a negative spin in an XRB, and found none of them to be fully convincing.

+While the results with {\tt slimbh} appear to provide the currently most accurate estimates, we are aware of their uncertainties.
+An independent determination of the mass and the distance of \source is highly desirable for testing our model.
+However, it is tough given the very high extinction toward the source (Section \ref{intro}).

+Another caveat regarding the spin value is the possible presence of a warm and optically thick corona.
+Such coronae appear to be common in active galactic nuclei; see, e.g., \citet{Petrucci20} and \citet{Ballantyne24}.
+As we found in Section \ref{joint}, the best fit including this model yields $a_*=0^{+0.08}$, which is similar to the results for a few other BH XRBs (see Section \ref{joint}).
+Physically, the reduction in the fitted spin is due to the lower maximum temperature of the underlying disk (see figure 6b in \citealt{Zdziarski24b}), with the remaining hard emission accounted for by the warm corona.
+The temperature reduction leads to an increase in the model value of the disk's inner radius and, consequently, a decrease in the fitted spin.
+While in \source there is no statistical preference for this model, its presence cannot be ruled out either.

-Our obtained value of the spin is relatively high, with the fitted $a_*\approx 0.8$--0.9.
+Our obtained spin value is relatively high, with the fitted $a_*\approx 0.8$--0.9.
 This is much more than most of the spins measured via gravitational waves emitted during mergers of two BHs in binaries, which are $a_*\approx 0.1\pm 0.1$ on average \citep{LVK25b}.
 Also, it is more than the typical natal BH spin of $a_*\lesssim 0.1$ \citep{Fuller_Ma19, Belczynski20}.
-An increase of the spin from $a_*=0.1$ to $a_*=0.8$ requires past accretion of about 30\% of the current BH mass, i.e., $\approx 3\msun$ (using the formulae of \citealt{Bardeen70}).
-This can be achieved only in binary evolution models with the initial masses of donors in BH LMXBs significantly higher than those presently observed \citep{Podsiadlowski03, Fragos15}.
+An increase of the spin from $a_*=0.1$ to $a_*=0.85$ requires past accretion of about 35\% of the current BH mass, i.e., $\gtrsim 3.5\msun$ (using the formulae of \citealt{Bardeen70}).
+This can be achieved only in binary evolution models in which donor initial masses in BH LMXBs are significantly higher than those presently observed \citep{Podsiadlowski03, Fragos15}.